Acaiberii-archive/UNiD/README.md

   # Building
   Install .NET 4.7+.
 Run command line as administrator, and CD to UNiD's repo's path (clone the repo first).
 Then run ```autobuild 32``` or ```autobuild 64```.

+  # Contributing
+  Fork this repository and make your changes, open a pull request and it will be reviewed.